DCPROGS/DCSTATS/README.md

 ![screenshot](DC-Stats.png)

+## Installation

+`dcstats` package can be installed locally with (note a space and a dot at the end):

+`pip install .`

+or

+`pip install -e .`

+The later creates symlink which allows any source code change be immeediately available locally.

 # Projected ongoing development
 This software is under development.
 Output is not fully tested, and therefore you should exercise caution if you plan to use the results for production / publication.